n6ai/minze/docs/api/index.md

 ## Type Helpers

-Some properties you can define are from the `tuple` type, but TypeScript doesn't automatically infer tuples and rather asumes that they are arrays.
+Some properties you can define are from the `tuple` type, but TypeScript doesn't automatically infer tuples and rather assumes that they are arrays.
 So you have to explicitly declare them as tuples.
 If you are using `reactive`, `attrs` or `eventListeners`, you can use the following types to do so:

 ### MinzeProps